DomBom16/zenif/docs/modules/cli.md

     """Interactive setup command with schema validation"""
     name = Prompt.text("Enter your name", schema=user_schema, id="name").ask()
     age = Prompt.number("Enter your age", schema=user_schema, id="age").ask()
-    # When the peeper is enabled, you will be able to see the last-typed character
     password = Prompt.password("Enter your password", schema=user_schema, id="password").peeper().ask()
     # .commas() will add commas only visually (not the the returned value).
 Ex: 12345 -> 12,345
     salary = Prompt.number("What's your salary?", schema=user_schema, id="salary").commas().ask()